Rethinking the Trust Region in LLM Reinforcement Learning: Methodology

 \subsection{Divergence Proximal Policy Optimization}

-To address the limitations of ratio clipping, we introduce Divergence Proximal Policy Optimization (DPPO), a method that replaces PPO's flawed heuristic with a more principled constraint grounded in trust region theory.
-Similar to \citet{chen2025minimax, zheng2025stabilizing}, DPPO employs a dynamic mask to prevent updates that would leave the trust region.
+To address the limitations of PPO's ratio clipping, we introduce Divergence Proximal Policy Optimization (DPPO), which directly uses a divergence-based constraint grounded in trust region theory (see \Cref{app:related_work_ratio_clipping} for a discussion on related work).
+Similar to PPO, we employ a dynamic mask to block updates that would push policy outside the trust region.
 The DPPO objective is:

-Our key innovation lies in the design of this mask.
-Instead of relying on the noisy single-sample ratio, it is conditioned on a direct measure of the policy distribution's divergence:
+where $D \equiv D\big(\rolloutpi(\cdot| s_t) \| \trainerpi(\cdot| s_t)\big)$ denotes the divergence (e.g., TV or KL) between the rollout and training policy distributions, and $\delta$ is a divergence threshold hyperparameter.
+As noted by \citet{chen2025minimax, zheng2025stabilizing}, this objective recovers the original PPO algorithm in \Cref{eq:ppo-clip} when the divergence $D$ is replaced by $|r_t - 1|$.
+Our key innovation lies in the design of this mask: instead of relying on the noisy single-sample ratio, it is conditioned on a direct measure of the distributional policy shift.